 As common as diabetes has become you would think that there would be a number of treatment options available.
-Unfortunately, our vast understanding of how diabetes develops and its impacts on our body hasn't led to an equal number of treatment solutions.
+Unfortunately, our vast understanding of how diabetes develops and its impacts on our bodies hasn't led to an equal number of treatment solutions.
 Typically, preventing the development of diabetic neuropathy in the first place is the best treatment option.
 This can be accomplished by regulating your diabetes through the management of your blood sugar and using the signs and symptoms above to seek immediate treatment.
 However, once diabetic neuropathy has developed, most treatments are aimed at the resultant symptoms.
-The biggest of these symptoms being the management of pain.
+The biggest of these symptoms is the management of pain.
 The following are some of the current treatment options and one treatment option that is currently being investigated.

 When discussing an ideal range for blood sugar, most doctors look for the reading to be between 70-100 mg/dl.
 When the body is functioning naturally, blood glucose levels are controlled primarily by an intricate interaction between the hormones glucagon and insulin.
 As mentioned earlier, diabetics have one of two problems regarding the function of insulin.
 Developing ways to insure safe levels of glucose in the blood has become an issue.

-Dr. Callaghan, a fundamental researcher for the studies surrounding this topic, has found that enhanced glucose control showed significant improvements with regards to diabetic neuropathy, especially for people suffering from Type 1 diabetes.
+Dr. Callaghan, a fundamental researcher for the studies surrounding this topic, has found that enhanced glucose control showed significant improvements with regard to diabetic neuropathy, especially for people suffering from Type 1 Diabetes.
 However, he has also discovered that further research needs to be performed to determine safe blood glucose levels.
 The concern arises from the fact that as blood glucose travels outside of ideal levels, additional complications including; death, coma, behavioral abnormalities, muscle weakness, and weight gain arise.

 8:00am - 12:00pm